jesseplusplus/communityDB/README.md

 #### **Field Descriptions**
 - **name**: The name of the software (e.g., "Pixelfed").
 - **slug**: A lowercase, URL-friendly identifier for the software (e.g., "pixelfed").
 This should never change.
+- **categories**: An array of categories, one or more of the following ["microblogging", "blogging", "image-sharing", "audio", "video", "events", "forum", "git", "other"]
+- **key_features**: An array of key features (max 40 chars per feature, max 7 features)
 - **description**: A short description of the software.
 - **license**: The license of the software (e.g., "AGPL").
 - **source_code**: URL to the source code repository.